CyberFlameGO/svnpython/Doc/library/logging.rst

 libraries, then the logger name specified can be "orgname.foo" rather than just "foo".

+**PLEASE NOTE:** It is strongly advised that you *do not add any handlers other than* :class:`NullHandler` *to your library's loggers*.
+This is because the configuration of handlers is the prerogative of the application developer who uses your library.
+The application developer knows their target audience and what handlers are most appropriate for their application: if you add handlers "under the hood", you might well interfere with their ability to carry out unit tests and deliver logs which suit their requirements.

-.. versionadded:: 2.7
+.. versionadded:: 3.1

 The :class:`NullHandler` class was not present in previous versions, but is now included, so that it need not be defined in library code.